sumithegde-webdev/splitverse/README.md

 ensuring people end up paying only for things on the bill that they had, rather than an even split on the overall bill

-### **_current_** caveat
+#### **_current_** caveat

 splitverse(v1) does not yet allow total fine-grain control over the member splits on food items

-i.e., the members on the item are still equally charged. future iterations promise to bring this fine-grain control by splitting the amount on each item through consumption percentages so that not all consumers are equally charged
+i.e., the members on the item are still equally charged. the next version will bring this fine-grain control by splitting the amount on each item through consumption percentages so that not all consumers are equally charged